 - 2014 National Fire Protection Association 130 Standard for Fixed Guideway Transit and Passenger Rail Systems

-Guiding principles for Light Rail Facility Design were adopted by the Shoreline City Council on February 29, 2016.
+The Guiding Principles for Light Rail Facility Design were adopted by the Shoreline City Council on February 29, 2016.
 Developed out of the January 27, 2016 public design kick-off event, these Guiding Principles consist of eight categories, with a number of bullets under each category.
 The eight categories are as follows:

 |1.
 Multi-modal Access||5.
 Mobility|